Valley Lake Boulevard, Keilor East

 Development Victoria purchased the Niddrie Quarry site in 2000 with the intention of transforming the disused quarry into a premium residential estate, known as Valley Lake.

-The site has been rejuvenated through the development of a master plan that embraces the site’s unique location and sets a benchmark for an upmarket residential development.
+Since that time, the site has been rejuvenated through the development of a master plan that embraces the site’s unique location and sets a benchmark for an upmarket residential development.

 48ha project area